What are the Different Types of Drama – And Their Value

 Characters

-Dramas feature a cast of characters who drive the narrative forward.
-Each has a distinct personality, motivation, and role in the story.
-They are the individuals in the action of the play portrayed by actors.
-Characters are often used to explore themes and ideas, and they can be used to represent different aspects of society.
-They can be complex and multi-dimensional, and they often have conflicting motivations and desires.
+The individuals in the action of the play portrayed by actors, characters explore themes and ideas, and they represent different aspects of society.
+They can be complex and multi-dimensional, and they will have conflicting motivations and desires.

 Setting